munin-monitoring/munin-monitoring.github.io/_pages/documentation.md

 permalink: /documentation/
 ---

-Here are some important and/or interesting links to the [Munin Guide](http://guide.munin-monitoring.org/).
-Don't hesitate to contribute to this guide, but if you do, please read [Reference/Nomenclature](https://munin.readthedocs.org/en/latest/reference/nomenclature.html) and [Preface/Conventions](https://munin.readthedocs.org/en/latest/preface/conventions.html) first.
+Here are some important and/or interesting links to the [Munin Guide](http://guide.munin-monitoring.org/) or to external resources.
+Don't hesitate to contribute to this guide ; if you do, please read [Reference/Nomenclature](https://munin.readthedocs.org/en/latest/reference/nomenclature.html) and [Preface/Conventions](https://munin.readthedocs.org/en/latest/preface/conventions.html) first.

 ## Available documentation